gongojs/project/README.md

-# DO.
-NOT.
-USE.
-THIS.
-Discuss in github issues.

 # gongo

-Reactive, realtime queries supporting offline and a 👌 developer experience.
+Reactive, realtime, offline queries with a 👌 developer experience.

+**In active development, please give feedback GitHub issues**

 Copyright (c) 2019 by Gadi Cohen.
 Released under the [MIT license](./LICENSE.txt).

 ## Features / TODO

-* Use Mongo once, on the client
-* Reactive, realtime (live) queries
+* Client-side mongo-like database makes CRUD operations a joy
-* Optimistic updates for free
+* Queries are reactive and realtime (live), with optimistic updates for free
-* Persists offline (with IndexedDB)
+* Works offline, syncs on reconnect, persists with IndexedDB
 * Great experience to use with React, etc.
 * Highly scalable